alw1746/RPI-LCD-STM32/README.md

 **#define LCD_CS PA4
 #define LCD_RST PA1
 #define LCD_DC PA0**
-- Upload the sketch Examples -> ws_graphicstest to the STM32.
+- Upload the sketch Examples -> Waveshare ILI9486 -> ws_graphicstest to the STM32.
 A test video is available below.

 [![ws_graphicstest output](images/ws_grtestvid.png)](https://www.youtube.com/watch?v=SBt1b_uSJ9I)

-### Roger Clark's Arduino STM32
+### Roger Clark's Arduino STM32 (deprecated)
 - This is the original STM32duino project by Roger Clark but has since been handed over to ST.
 - It is recommended to use the official ST core though it is not as fast as the RC core but RC core is no longer actively maintained.
 - See https://github.com/rogerclarkmelbourne/Arduino_STM32/wiki/Installation for RC core installation details.
--The rest of this document refers to code that was developed under RC core(it was the only STM32 core available back then).
+-The Arduino sketches shown below will not work if you are using the official ST core.
+They were developed under RC core as it was the only STM32 core available then and have not been ported to ST core.

 ### Adafruit GFX library
 - Install from the Arduino IDE library manager.